-USMLE Step 1 vs. COMLEX Level 1: Category by Category
+USMLE Step 1 vs. COMLEX Level 1: Differences in Format and Categories

 As you probably already know, the COMLEX Level 1 and USMLE Step 1 exams serve the same core purpose: to assess the fundamental medical knowledge necessary to advance to the third year of medical school for MD (USMLE) and DO (COMLEX) students.
 However, they differ quite dramatically in how they are written, what they emphasize, and how best to prepare for each one.